spencerahill/clim-change-course_2025/_sources/chapters/final-review.md

 ### Climate sensitivity

-{term}`climate sensitivity`: global-mean surface air temperature change in response to a given radiative forcing, usually a CO2 doubling.
+{term}`climate sensitivity`: global-mean surface air temperature change in response to a given {term}`radiative forcing`, usually a CO2 doubling.

-{term}`equilibrium climate sensitivity` vs. {term}`transient climate sensitivity`: ~1000s of years vs. ~1st century after a radiative forcing is introduced
+{term}`equilibrium climate sensitivity` vs. {term}`transient climate sensitivity`: ~1000s of years for equilibrium vs. ~1st century after a radiative forcing is introduced for transient.

 Why?
-Deep ocean (from ~1km to bottom) is *huge* heat reservoir, but takes up heat from near surface *very* slowly, so it takes 1000s of years for it to fully equilibrate
+Right now, ~90% of extra energy being absorbed in response to the increased CO2 is being absorbed by the ocean, and virtually all of that in a thin layer near the surface (say the first km, or even less).
+The deep ocean (from ~1 km to bottom) is *huge* heat reservoir, but takes up heat from near surface *very* slowly, so it takes 1000s of years for it to fully equilibrate

 Thus, equilibrium warming can be substantially greater than the transient warming